gip-inclusion/immersion-facile/back/README.md

 npm run start:json
 ```

-If you want to fake that it is the morning (time during when the app is suppose to work), you can add `NODE_ENV=test`, to use the CustomClock.
+If you want to fake that it is the morning (time during when the app is suppose to work), you can add `NODE_ENV=test`, to use the ClockImplementations.
 For exemple :

 ```
 NODE_ENV=test npm run start:json